obstropolos/sprig/README.md

 # Sprigbot

-The following is a Sprig slackbot proof of concept that I will keep building in Python until I figure out how to make it Rust.
+The following is a Sprig slackbot that tracks GitHub PRs,
+lists them based on review status, and pings users based on those needing review or those ready to merge.

+### To Dos
+- [ ] Add a refresh to avoid cached items getting stale
+- [ ] Add assignment capabilities to tag slack members

 ## Functional Requirements
 - Flask